vlsidlyarevich/spring-cloud-training/README.md

 * Sentence service which calls another service for sentence parts through Feign
 * Ribbon load balancing is implemented with Feign internally
 * Hystrix is provided with fallback methods
-* Turbine is available for Hystrix states monitoring
+* Hystrix dashboard is available for Hystrix states monitoring